influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.9/plugins/inputs.md

 Telegraf input plugins are used with the InfluxData time series platform to collect metrics from the system, services, or third party APIs.
 All metrics are gathered from the inputs you [enable and configure in the configuration file](/telegraf/v1.9/administration/configuration/).

-> ***Note:*** Telegraf plugins added in the current release are noted with ` -- NEW in v1.9`.
->The [Release Notes](/telegraf/v1.9/about_the_project/release-notes-changelog) has a list of new plugins and updates for other plugins.
-See the plugin README files for more details.

 ## Usage instructions